ThomasBittner1/KangarooDocumentation/kangaroo/docs/body/poseEditor.md

 and import the new model.
 Then select the new model + the corresponding Blendshape Mesh you have in scene, and click the button *Model Warp Selected Meshes*

+## Sharing Interpolators between Rigs
+It can be very helpful to share Interpolators between characters.
+And there are 2 ways:
+### In the PoseEditor UI
+Right click on the interpolator -> Copy.
+Then go to your other character, and right click -> Paste
+### JSON Editor
+Once you exported the setup, you can open the JSONEditor by right click on **ddInterpolators**.
+Then at every entry you can do right click -> **Copy**.
+And then paste on the same location in the other character.

+!!! note
+    While you could also share Target Infos using the JSON Editor, we don't do that as often as sharing interpolators.

 ## Known Issues
 #### Soemtimes the Interpolator doesn't update anymore, even though I'm 100 % sure my settings are correct.